 If form TC-675R does not include this number, contact the payer to obtain the correct number to enter on TC-40W, Part 2.
-Failure to include this number from a TC-675R on the TC-40W may cause your withholding to be disallowed and delay any refund.
+Failure to include this number from a TC-675R on TC-40W may cause your withholding to be disallowed and delay any refund.

-Line 4 - If the mineral withholding tax distribution was received from a pass-through entity (partnership, LLC, LLP or S corporation), enter the pass-through entity's federal EIN.
-If you receive a TC-675R directly from the mineral producer, leave this line blank.

-Line 5 - Enter your mineral production withholding tax (TC-675R box 6) or your share of mineral production withholding tax reported on Utah Schedule K-1 by a pass-through entity.
+- Line 4 If the mineral withholding tax distribution was received from a pass-through entity (partnership, LLC, LLP, S corporation or trust), enter the pass-through entity's federal EIN.
+If you receive a TC-675R directly from the mineral producer, leave this line blank. - Line 5 Enter your mineral production withholding tax (TC-675R box 6) or your share of mineral production withholding tax reported on Utah Schedule K-1 by a pass-through entity.